Vincamine/PipelineRunner/dev-docs/design/low-level-design.md

 **Technology Choices:**

 - **Docker Java API**: Selected for Docker container management because it provides comprehensive control over Docker operations directly from Java.
 This eliminates the need for shell commands and improves security and reliability.
-- **Spring Boot (Core)**: Used for the Worker component, but with minimal web dependencies.
-The core Spring Boot functionality provides dependency injection, configuration management, and robust application lifecycle handling.
+- **Spring Boot Web**: Used to implement RESTful APIs for worker operations and communication with the Backend service.
+- **Spring WebFlux WebClient**: Chosen for non-blocking HTTP communication with Backend, improving scalability and resource utilization.
+- **WebSocket**: Implemented for real-time log streaming and status updates to the Backend service.
 - **Micrometer with Prometheus**: Chosen for metrics collection because it provides a vendor-neutral metrics facade with dimensional metrics that work well with Prometheus.
 This enables comprehensive monitoring of worker performance and health.
-- **gRPC Netty**: Implemented for network communication with high performance, leveraging the Netty non-blocking I/O framework for optimal throughput and concurrency.

 ## 3. Class Diagrams